stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-bread-and-butter-pickles.md

 ---
-layout: post
+layout: recipe
 title: Bread and Butter Pickles
 description: >
   Discover the delightful balance of sweet and tangy with my grandmother Elsie's classic Bread and Butter Pickles recipe, a staple in the American pickling tradition.
 These pickles not only add a burst of flavor to any meal but also offer a crunchy texture that is irresistible.
 Perfect for picnics, barbecues, or as a flavorful snack, these homemade pickles are sure to become a cherished addition to your culinary repertoire.
 image: /assets/img/recipes/bread-and-butter-pickles.jpg
 tags: ['Grammie', 'Elsie', 'Bread and Butter Pickles', 'Pickling']
 author: stevendnoble-recipes